-C406.7 Reduced energy use in service water heating.
-Buildings shall comply with Sections C406.7.1 and C406.7.2.
+C406.7 C406.8 Reduced energy use in service water heating.
+Buildings with service hot water heating equipment that serves the whole building, building addition or tenant space shall comply with Sections C406.7.1 and C406.7.2 C406.8.1 and C406.8.2.

-C406.7.1 Building type.
-Not less than 90 percent of the conditioned floor area shall be of the following types:
+C406.7.1C406.8.1 Building type.
+Not less than 90 percent of the building conditioned floor area shall be of the following types:

-- 1. Group R-1: Boarding houses, hotels or motels. - 2.
-Group I-2: Hospitals, psychiatric hospitals and nursing homes. - 3.
-Group A-2: Restaurants and banquet halls or buildings containing food preparation areas. - 4.
-Group F: Laundries. - 5.
-Group R-2: Buildings with residential occupancies. - 6.
-Group A-3: Health clubs and spas. - 7.
-Buildings with a service hot water load of 10 percent or more of total building energy loads, as shown with an energy analysis as described in Section C407.
+- a.1.
+Group R-1: Boarding houses, hotels or motels. - b.2.
+Group I-2: Hospitals, psychiatric hospitals and nursing homes. - e.3.
+Group A-2: Restaurants and banquet halls or buildings containing food preparation areas. - d.4.
+Group F: Laundries. - e.5.
+Group R-2: Buildings with residential occupancies. - f.6.
+Group A-3: Health clubs and spas. - g.7.
+Buildings with a service hot water load of 10 percent or more of total building energy loads, as shown with an energy analysis as described in Section C407 or as shown through alternate service hot water load calculations showing a minimum service water energy use of 15 k/Btu per square foot per year, as approved by the building official.

-C406.7.2 Load fraction.
-Not less than 60 percent of the annual building service hot water energy use, or not less than 100 percent of the annual building service hot water heating energy use in buildings subject to the requirements of Section C403.5.4, shall be provided by one or more of the following:
+C406.7.2 C406.8.2 Load fraction.
+Not less than 60 percent of the annual building service hot water heating energy use, or not less than 100 percent of the annual building service hot water heating energy use in buildings with water-cooled systems subject to the requirements of Section C403.5.4 C403.9.5 or qualifying for one of its exceptions, shall be